argilla-io/distilabel/docs/sections/getting_started/quickstart.md

 ## Minimal example

-`Distilabel` gives a lot of flexibility to create your pipelines, but to start right away, you can omit a lot of the details and let default values:
+`distilabel` gives a lot of flexibility to create your pipelines, but to start right away, you can omit a lot of the details and let default values:

 ```python
 from distilabel.llms import InferenceEndpointsLLM